 - It’s time-consuming to add multiple websites and their subdomains to the list.

-Restrict Your Child’s Internet at Home Using Browers
+How Do You Put Parental Controls on Your Internet at Home Using Browers

 As you may know, various web browsers exist for both Windows and Mac computers.
-Not all of them support extensions and add-ons, but if they do, you can use them to block inappropriate websites on your child’s computer.
+Not all of them support extensions and add-ons—but if they do, you can use them to block inappropriate websites on your child’s computer.
 The most popular browsers you can put parental controls on, are Chrome, Firefox, and Safari.

 Extensions, also called add-ons on some browsers, are programs you can install on your browsers to give them extra features.
 There are various website-blocking extensions and add-ons for different browsers.
 You can access them by looking them up on your browser’s ‘store’ (websites where you can download extensions for your browser.)